Audi 50: Production

 The Audi 50 was built by Audi NSU Auto Union AG at the former NSU factory in Neckarsulm, Germany, and at the giant Wolfsburg plant by Volkswagen.

 Rebadging as Volkswagen Polo

-The car was rebadged six weeks later by Volkswagen as the Volkswagen Polo with a wider range of engine and other options.
-The Volkswagen Polo was launched in the home market in September 1974 and appeared in export markets, including the United Kingdom, a few months later.
+The car was also turned into a Volkswagen just six weeks later, rebadged as the Volkswagen Polo, and offered with more choice of engines and other options.
+The Volkswagen Polo was launched in the home market in September 1974 but appeared in export markets, including the United Kingdom, several months later – in the Netherlands, in March 1975.